yuvashree031/Campus-Cart/Readme.md

 # Campus-Cart

-A web application designed to streamline food ordering for students by enabling online menu browsing, ordering, and payment.
-This system helps reduce cafeteria queues and waiting times, improving overall efficiency.
+A web application developed to streamline food ordering for students by enabling online menu browsing, order placement, and secure payments.
+The system reduces long queues and waiting times, improving overall efficiency in campus cafeterias.

-The frontend is built with HTML and CSS for a clean, responsive interface, while the backend uses PHP for server-side logic and MySQL for database integration.
-Students can securely place and manage orders in real time, and administrators can track and update food availability seamlessly.
+We built the frontend using HTML and CSS to provide a clean, responsive user interface, while the backend is developed in PHP with MySQL database integration for real-time order processing and data management.
+Students/Faculties can place and manage orders instantly, and administrators can track, update, and manage menu availability through an integrated admin dashboard.

 ---